Lever & Ecker, PLLC June 25, 2019 Car Accidents

 Law enforcement officers will sometimes include notes about distracted driving in the official police report, which may provide compelling evidence in support of your claim.
 Examples include:

-As Manhattan & White Plains car accident lawyers, we sometimes hire outside accident reconstruction specialists, who can investigate the accident and create a compelling demonstration of how it happened.
+As Manhattan and White Plains car accident lawyers, we sometimes hire outside accident reconstruction specialists, who can investigate the accident and create a compelling demonstration of how it happened.

 There may be, for example, tire mark patterns, debris, or other forensic evidence that suggest driver distraction (or perhaps indicate that the driver’s response or lack thereof was consistent with someone who was distracted).
 This evidence may help to strengthen your claim and improve your leverage during negotiations with the insurance company.